Q: Are your chickens organic?

 Q: How much bacteria is in chicken?

 A: As a raw meat, chicken contains significant levels of naturally occurring bacteria.
-Cooking kills bacteria and products are cooked and tested for bacteria levels before recommended cooking times and temperatures are added to the Lenard’s Chicken cooking guide.
+Cooking kills bacteria and products are cooked and tested for bacteria levels before recommended cooking times and temperatures are added to the Lenard’s cooking guide.
 The times and temperatures recommended in the cooking guide ensure that any bacteria is killed.

 Q: What bacteria is in chicken?